Flexoki

 Mixing blue and yellow paint creates green, whereas digital color mixing results in a brownish hue.
 Watercolors retain their saturation when you dilute them, whereas reducing the opacity of digital colors makes them look desaturated.

 Another challenge with digital color is human perception across color spaces.
 For example, yellow appears much brighter than blue.
 Ethan Schoonover’s color scheme Solarized (2011) was an important inspiration for Flexoki.
-His emphasis on CIELAB lightness relationships helped me understand how to find colors that appear cohesive.
+His emphasis on lightness relationships in the CIELAB color space helped me understand how to find colors that appear cohesive.
+Flexoki derives colors from the more recent Oklab color space to maintain those perceptual relationships at the light and dark ends of the spectrum — ramping up color intensity exponentially to emulate the vibrancy that pigments exhibit even when diluted.

 I found that choosing colors with perfect perceptual consistency can be at odds with the distinctiveness of colors in practical applications like syntax highlighting.
 If you adhere too closely to evenness in perceptual lightness you can end up with a palette that looks washed out and difficult to parse.